BestTimesToVisit.com Logo

 packing

-Pack layers, layers, layers!
+Pack layers!
 Bolivia's climate varies dramatically with altitude.
-You can experience freezing temperatures in the Andes one day and sweltering heat in the Amazon the next.
-Include a good waterproof jacket, comfortable walking shoes, sunscreen, and a hat, even if you're not planning on hiking.
+You can go from freezing temperatures in the Andes to sweltering heat in the Amazon basin within a relatively short distance.
+Include a good waterproof jacket, sunscreen, a hat, and comfortable walking shoes, as you'll be doing a lot of exploring.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.